Deprivation - Sandwell in a West Midlands Context

 Sandwell's location at the centre of this deprived urban area means that the borough does not benefit from having a semi-rural fringe - indeed, Sandwell is the only metropolitan borough outside London that does not adjoin a Shire district.
 The likely impact of a largely deprived hinterland should not be underestimated as a significant limiting factor on the potential to address some of Sandwell’s deprivation characteristics.

 England is made up of 32,844 Lower Super Output Areas (LSOAs), 186 of which are in Sandwell.
-One in five of Sandwell’s LSOAs fall into the most deprived 10% nationally in 2015.
-This shows a relative improvement, as around 30% of LSOAs were among the 10% most deprived in both 2007 and 2010.
-A further third fall into the most deprived 10-20%, so overall 55% of Sandwell’s LSOAs fall within the worst 20% nationally, and 86% within the worst 50% nationally, clearly displaying the high levels of deprivation prevalent in large parts of Sandwell.
+One in five of Sandwell’s LSOAs fall into the most deprived 10% nationally in 2019.
+A further two-fifths fall into the most deprived 10-20%, so overall 60% of Sandwell’s LSOAs fall within the worst 20% nationally, and 97% within the worst 60% nationally, clearly displaying the high levels of deprivation prevalent in large parts of Sandwell.